On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions

 On the other hand, if $\AdjacencyMatrix_{ii}^{\Colour}\neq0$, then

-Since $P$ and $\OnSecond P$ are self-inverse, the transplantation matrix $\OnSecond P\Times T\Times P$ satisfies
+Since $P$ and $\OnSecond P$ are self-inverse, the transplantation matrix $\OnSecond PTP$ satisfies

-Hence, swapping the signs of all $S$-coloured loops of $\Graph$ and $\OnSecond{\Graph}$ yields transplantable graphs.
-Note that we can choose $S=\{1,2,\ldots,\NumberOfColours\}$ if and only if the loopless versions of $\Graph$ and $\OnSecond{\Graph}$ are bipartite. \begin{defn} Each pair of transplantable loop-signed graphs with bipartite loopless versions has a transplantable dual pair obtained by swapping all loop signs.
-A pair is called self-dual if it is isomorphic to its dual pair. \end{defn} All pairs we encountered so far have dual pairs.
-Note that loop-signed graphs with bipartite loopless versions give rise to orientable tiled domains if the underlying building block $B$ is orientable.
-More precisely, if $\omega$ is a non-vanishing volume form on $B$, and if $P=\mathrm{diag}(\pm1,\pm1,\ldots,\pm1)$ is as in~\eqref{eq:OrientationMats}, then one obtains a non-vanishing volume form on the tiled domain by taking $P_{ii}\Times\omega$ on its $i$th block.
-The different signs on neighbouring blocks compensate for the reflection coming from the gluing process.
+Hence, swapping the signs of all $S$-colored loops of $\Graph$ and $\OnSecond{\Graph}$ yields transplantable graphs.
+Note that we can choose $S=\{1,2,\ldots,\NumberOfColours\}$ if and only if the loopless versions of $\Graph$ and $\OnSecond{\Graph}$ are $2$-colorable which is equivalent to being bipartite. \begin{defn} Each pair of transplantable loop-signed graphs with bipartite loopless versions has a transplantable dual pair obtained by swapping all loop signs.
+A pair is called self-dual if it is isomorphic to its dual pair. \end{defn} Note that loop-signed graphs with bipartite loopless versions give rise to orientable tiled manifolds if the underlying building block $B$ is orientable.
+More precisely, if $\omega$ is a non-vanishing volume form on $B$ and if $P=\mathrm{diag}(\pm1,\pm1,\ldots,\pm1)$ is as in~(\ref{eq:OrientationMats}), then one obtains a non-vanishing volume form on the tiled manifold by taking $P_{ii}\omega$ on its $i$th block.
+The different signs on neighboring blocks compensate for the reflection coming from the gluing process.